Am0rphous/Knowledge/Academic & Education/README.md

 # Academic & Education

+- [arXiv](https://arxiv.org/) - arXiv is a free distribution service and an open-access archive for scholarly articles in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering and systems science, and economics.
+Materials on this site are not peer-reviewed by arXiv.

 Might come in handy
 - [Eksamensoppgaver i Operativsystemer og Unix](https://www.cs.hioa.no/~haugerud/os/eksamen/allInkFasit.pdf)
 - [EKSAMEN - Innføring i Linux - 13.12.2016](https://web01.usn.no/eksamen/Eksamensoppgaver2016H/I%C3%98I/6100%20Innf%C3%B8ring%20i%20Linux%2013122016.pdf)